-The OMAP UART controller can make use of an external DMA controller.
-On the AM3359, it is actually wired to a DMA controller named EDMA.
+The AM62x UART controller is internally wired to a DMA controller named PKTDMA.
 So we will have to deal with the dmaengine API in order to prepare DMA transfers on the controller side.
 The idea of this API is to fully abstract the characteristics of the DMA controller.